infogulch/xtemplate/README.md

 * `github.com/infogulch/xtemplate/cmd`, a simple binary that configures `XTemplate` with CLI args and serves http requests with it.
 Build it yourself or download the binary from github releases.
 * `github.com/infogulch/xtemplate/caddy`, a caddy module that integrates xtemplate into the caddy web server.

-You can register custom functions for use in the default cli by registering using the `./register` module.
-This module scheme prevents polluting your custom function module with dozens of xtemplate-specific dependencies.

 XTemplate is tested by running `./integration/run.sh` which loads the test templates and context directory, and runs hurl tests from the tests directory.

+### Extending xtemplate

+XTemplate has two built-in extension points, adding a custom funcmap of functions that will be made available in the template, and registering a `fs.FS` which can be used as either the template root or context root.

+See the `./register` module for details.
+This module scheme may look strange but it is designed to minimize the number of extra dependencies added to your module by depending on xtemplate.

 ## Project history and license